harvard-dce/mh-opsworks/README.md

 drain to loggly for matterhorn logs.
 Update `secrets.json` to add your loggly URL and token, and ensure matterhorn is logging to syslog.

+If you are using your cluster for dev work but you still wish to log to loggly, consider setting up a separate ["free tier"](https://www.loggly.com/plans-and-pricing/) loggly account.

 Log entries are tagged with:

 * Stack name,